tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/07_invocation_and_bytecode.md

     }

 It goes through the basics in the same way as the other lambdas but if we lookup the `metafactory` method in the bootstrap methods table, you'll notice that this time, the lambda's method handle has an argument of type `Server`.
-It's invoked using `invokestatic` and the variable is passed directly into the lambda at invocation time.
+It's invoked using `invokestatic` (line 9.) and the variable is passed directly into the lambda at invocation time.

+{lang="java", line-numbers="on"}
+    BootstrapMethods:
+        0: #34 invokestatic LambdaMetafactory.metafactory:
+                (LMethodHandles$Lookup;
+                 LString;LMethodType;
+                 LMethodType;
+                 LMethodHandle;LMethodType;)LCallSite;
+          Method arguments:
+            #35 ()LBoolean; // <-- SAM method to be implemented by the lambda
+            #36 invokestatic jdk8/byte_code/Example5.lambda$example$35:(Ljdk8/byte_code/Server;)LBoolean;
+            #35 ()LBoolean; // <-- signature and return type to be enforced at invocation time

 So like the anonymous class in example 2, an argument is added by the compiler to capture the term although this time, it's a method argument rather than a constructor argument.

 ### Summary

-So, we saw how using an anonymous class will create a new instance and call it's constructor with `invokespecial`.
+We saw how using an anonymous class will create a new instance and call it's constructor with `invokespecial`.

 We saw anonymous classes that close over variables have an extra argument on their constructor to capture that variable.